As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 If you choose the direct infusion method, you must mix the essential oil with a carrier oil before placing it on your chest.
 Essential oils are very potent and can irritate the skin when used topically in a concentrated form.

-Mix one part essential oil to 20 parts sweet almond oil and place on a washcloth.
+Mix one part essential oil with 20 parts coconut or sweet almond oil and place on a washcloth.
 Place the washcloth on your chest when you shower.
 Inhale the aroma as it wafts up with the shower steam.

-This is another way to use a washcloth if you don’t want to bother with carrier oils.
+This is another way to use a washcloth if you don’t want to bother with carrier oils or holding a washcloth in your hand.
 With the indirect washcloth infusion method, you apply 5 to 20 drops of your selected essential oil onto a dry washcloth.
 You can also use a large cotton ball or sponge.

 Place the carrier material with essential oils on the shower floor or in the shower caddy.
 Or tie it around the faucet.
 Place it somewhere so that the shower spray just grazes it gently.